3 Quick and Easy Ways to Raise Money for Pet Surgery

 - Magic Bullet Fund will pay between $600 and $6,000 of the cost of a pet’s cancer treatment.

 - The Mosby Foundation works to help neglected, sick, and abused dogs.
-They cannot help pay for vet bills you’ve already incurred.
+However, they cannot help pay for vet bills you’ve already incurred.

 - Handicapped Pets Foundation provides disabled, injured, and elderly pets with wheelchairs.
 If your pet needs a wheelchair after surgery, this is a great resource.

-- The Onyx & Breezy Foundation provides funding for spay and neuter programs, rescues animals from kill shelters, and much more.
+- The Onyx & Breezy Foundation funds spay and neuter programs, rescues animals from kill shelters, and much more.

-- RedRover Relief Grants offers immediate financial assistance for veterinary care, usually between $150 and $200.
-The program usually responds to applications for aid within 48 hours.
+- RedRover Relief Grants offer immediate financial help for veterinary care, usually around $250.
+The program typically responds to applications for aid within 48 hours.